By Dan Howdle | Friday, May 29th 2020

 If prices change, your provider is bound, by law, to send you a letter informing you of the change and offering you 30 days after its receipt to switch or stay.
 If you're in a contract and not happy with what you're getting, this is your get-out-of-jail-free card.

-If you do, you'll be able to take early advantage of all those juicy new-customer deals.
+Because if you do take that opportunity, you'll be able to take early advantage of all those juicy new-customer deals.
 Cashback, super-low offer prices, free stuff and so on.

-There are only two outcomes from there.
+With any fault, though, ultimately there are only two outcomes.
 Either they can fix it, or they can't.
 In the meantime, don't forget that you may be entitled to compensation while you wait if your broadband is either ruinously slow or non-existent.
 Details of how to claim can usually be found in your contract.
 That won't help you get online (or help you to calm down), but it's something at least.
 Somewhere near the beginning of 2019, Ofcom – the telecoms regulator – will be bringing in rules that mean compensation is distributed automatically, but for the time being you'll have to claim it yourself.

 Annoyingly, there is no specified length of time you have to put up with poor or non-existent service to qualify you to leave the contract and switch to another provider.
 Ofcom itself says only that the problems should have persisted for 'some time' before you get to walk away for free.
 Not very helpful.